Photography

 Paris Through the Lens of Early Photographers

-Paris is a centuries old city which witnessed many ground-breaking moments.
+Paris is a centuries-old city which witnessed many ground-breaking moments.
 One of them was the first photograph of a living human being ever taken!
-Inspired by this discovery, I’ll take you on a journey back in time, when the exposure time for a photo took around 10 minutes.
+Inspired by this, I’ll take you on a journey back in time to when the exposure time for a photo took around 10 minutes.
 Here is Paris in early photographs.

 early photographers: Louis Daguerre, Boulevard du Temple, Paris, 3rd arrondissement, 1838.
 Wikimedia Commons.

-According to research, Daguerre’s photograph of the Boulevard du Temple, at the time was known as Crime Boulevard, since theaters in the area were famous for showcasing murder mystery plays.
+According to research, the first photograph depicting people was a daguerreotype of the Boulevard du Temple (at the time known as Crime Boulevard because theaters in the area were famous for showcasing murder mystery plays).
 In the beginning of the history of photography, early photographers found it difficult to capture any people.
 This is because the exposure time for successful photographs took several minutes and people usually move, even unintentionally.
-Here, however, in the lower left corner we see two silhouettes of men.
-One is having his shoes polished, the other one, a little blurred, is a shoeshine boy.
+Here, however, in the lower left corner, we see two silhouettes of men.
+One is having his shoes polished and the other one, a little blurred, is a shoeshine boy.
 The man must have stayed immobile for at least a couple of minutes to be so visible in the photograph.
 This subsequently gained him the title of the first man ever captured in a photo.
 It’s worthwhile to stay still sometimes, keep it in mind guys!

 Charles Marville, Breaking the avenue of l’Opéra, Paris IIe, 1877.
 Atlas of Places.
 Paris in the early photographs

-Paris in the early photographs: Charles Marville, Breaking the avenue of l’Opéra, Paris IIe, 1877.
+Charles Marville, Breaking the Avenue of l’Opéra, Paris IIe, 1877.
 Atlas of Places.

 Haussmannization is a term used to describe the project of dramatic and drastic change to the urban fabric of Paris.
 It took place during the reign of Napoleon III, under the supervision of Georges-Eugene Haussmann.
-Haussmannization was intended to renovate the run-down city whose medieval structure was too old and therefore insufficient to satisfy the needs of modern inhabitants.
-Grand in design, the changes negatively affected the poorest members of Parisian society, with their houses often torn down or transferred far from the city center.
+Haussmannization intended to renovate the run-down city whose medieval structure was too old and therefore insufficient to satisfy the needs of modern inhabitants.
+Grand in design, the changes negatively affected the poorest members of Parisian society; houses were often torn down and families relocated far from the city center.

 Paris in the early photographs: Charles Marville, Lamppost, Entrance to the École des Beaux-Arts, c.
 1870, Collection W. Bruce and Delaney H. Lundberg, Metropolitan Museum, New York, NY, USA.